 What does the YWCA do?

-Where racism and sexism give rise to domestic and sexual violence, we help empower survivors with expert, comprehensive services: 24-hour confidential helpline, safety planning, legal help, domestic violence emergency shelter and supportive housing, medical-forensic examinations (commonly known as “rape exams”), counseling and support groups for victims; supervised parenting time and safe custody exchange.
+Where racism and sexism give rise to domestic and sexual violence, we help empower survivors with expert, comprehensive services: 24-hour confidential helpline, safety planning, legal help, domestic violence emergency shelter and supportive housing, medical-forensic examinations for sexual assault and intimate partner violence, counseling and support groups for victims; supervised parenting time and safe custody exchange.
 We simultaneously work against those things that fuel abuse with prevention education for young people and adults, leadership skill-building for girls, programming for men choosing alternatives to violence, and public policy that translates our mission into law.

 Is the YWCA only for women?

 Inclusiveness is a priority and a value of the YWCA.
 Further, racism, sexism, and domestic and sexual violence affect all genders.
 The YWCA serves those who come to us regardless of age, color, creed, disability, education, ethnicity, gender (including identity and expression), height, income, language, marital status, national origin, race, religion/spirituality, sex, sexual orientation, veteran status, or weight.

 Is the YWCA the same thing as the YMCA?

 The two organizations come from similar roots in history, but they have never been affiliated with one another and offer different services.
 The YWCA West Central Michigan is a Michigan non-profit corporation, and maintains an affiliation with the YWCA USA.

 As the needs of women have evolved, so have the YWCA’s programs.
 Although we have in the past, we no longer provide health fitness programs.
 Today, our services focus on addressing the public health crisis related to domestic and sexual violence.